TalalTayyab/Kchat/README.md

 Run two instances of the blazor web project on ports 5001/5002 so we can simulate multiple clients connecting to kafka.

 1. Run `docker-compose up -d` in the `\kchat` folder and wait for it to complete.
-1. Open a browser and browse to http://localhost:5001/ and http://localhost:5002 for the two clients
+1. Open a browser and navigate to http://localhost:5001/ and http://localhost:5002 for the two clients